awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 We recommend that you have basic familiarity with domains, DNS, CNAME records, and A records\.
 A detailed explanation of these concepts is beyond the scope of this guide\.
 Your domain registrar should provide any basic information that you need\.

-In this example, we use Amazon Route 53\.
+In this example, we use Route 53\.
 However, you can use most registrars to define a CNAME record that points to an Amazon S3 bucket\.

 **Note**
 All the steps in this example use `example.com` as a domain name\.
 Replace this domain name with the one that you registered\.